nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Delete the specified client from _MyInsuRec_.

+Use case:
-Suppose your client no longer requires your services and would like you to remove their personal information, you can use this command to remove their details from _MyInsuRec_.
+1. Suppose your client no longer requires your services and would like you to remove their personal information, you can use this command to remove their details from _MyInsuRec_.

 Format: `delClient i/INDEX`